CodeYourFuture/scot-graduation-project/CONTRIBUTING.md

 If you get an error that your branch can not be merged, then that means that there are some changes that your team members merged into `upstream` since the time you created your branch.
 You need to update your local branch from `upstream/master`

 1. `git branch` - make sure you are on the correct branch.
 If you are not, then `git checkout feature-branch-name` to switch to the correct branch
-1. `git pull upstream master` - gets the latest changes from upstream
+1. `git pull master` - gets the latest changes from origin
 1. Fix any merge conflicts
 1. Commit and push after fixing the merge conflicts
     - `git add file.js` - (add specific files instead of `git add .`)
     - `git commit -m "Implement authentication flow"`
     - `git push origin branch_name`
 1. Go back to your Pull Request and make sure it shows the green box that it can be merged.

-### Continuous Integration

-When you create a PR,